• CLASSIC IKITESURF

 royale national park-

-.thursday night...northwest winds 20 to 30 knots. scattered snow
+.rest of tonight...northwest winds 10 to 20 knots. scattered snow

 2 feet.